gaverhae/blog/blog/content/md/posts/2021-06-06-functional-church.md

 - Conditionals.

-It should be pretty clear that integers are enough to redefine any other data type we want, which means that this yields a useable programming language.
+It should be pretty clear that integers are enough to redefine any other data type we want, which means that this yields a useable programming language[^pure].
 The Lisp family of languages is directly inspired by lambda calculus, and Scheme provides a nice notation for our extended lambda calculus.
 For example:

+[^pure]: Well, except for the part where it's _pure_; it's a programming language that can be "pleasantly" and "productively" used to compute any function, but which cannot be used for any _program_.

 ```scheme
 (define factorial